Learn More About Horse Therapy in San Diego

-- Trust: The first step in Equine Assisted Therapy is to trust the horse, the therapist, and yourself.
+- Trust: The first step is to trust the horse, the therapist, and yourself.
 This is a profound step towards growth in interpersonal relationships and healing.
 Learning to trust an animal such as a horse is very powerful in the development and restoration of trust for those whose ability to trust has been violated by difficult life experiences.

-- Anxiety Reduction: Research on the human-animal interaction indicate that contact with animals and horses significantly reduces physiological anxiety levels.
+- Anxiety Reduction: Research on human-animal interaction indicates that contact with animals and horses significantly reduces physiological anxiety levels.
 Some are initially afraid of horses.
-With the support of an expert therapist and a trained therapy horse whose genuineness and affection help allay these fears, clients are empowered to embrace therapy to diminish anxiety.
+With the support of an expert therapist and a trained horse whose genuineness and affection help allay these fears, clients are empowered to embrace therapy to diminish anxiety.

 - Mindfulness: Equine Assisted Therapy integrates mindfulness at almost every step as the individual learns to be present, in the moment, calm, centered, focused, and fully engaged.
 Horses are very sensitive and pick up on others’ emotions quickly, and accurately reflect these feelings in mirroring ways to the client.
 One can almost experience it as bio-feedback, but it is the dynamic between the individual and the horse that is creating the feedback loop.
 With mindfulness, the client is able to learn new, positive ways of being, which has a significant impact on cognition, feelings, and behaviors associated depression, anxiety, trauma, obsessions, impulsivity, emotional regulation, and other mental health issues.